This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Shab e-Barat also known as Laylat al Baraat, Lailatul Dua, or Bara’a Night, is where Muslims in Bangladesh celebrate the night where Allah the Almighty forgives all the sins of his followers and decides their fate in the upcoming year.
 When and how is it celebrated this year?

 The full moon falls on Shab e-Barat, and the date of the public holiday in Bangladesh is determined by the sighting of the previous new moon, which marks the beginning of the month of Sha’aban.
-According to the press release of the Islamic Foundation Bangladesh, Shab e-Barat will be celebrated on 18th March 2022.
+This year, Shab e Barat 2023 is expected to be on the night of Monday, March 06, 2023.
+However, the exact date is subject to the sighting of the moon of Shaban, in 1444.

 Shab e-Barat is a public holiday in Bangladesh.